ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 Use the instructions above for inline content but this time give the link also `id="fancybox-auto"` (leave the class too) and remove the anchor text to hide it.
 Now the hidden div content will pop up automatically when a visitor opens the page.

-Same can be done with an image, flash movie, PDF or iframe link!
+Same can be done with any other media or iframe link!
 But please remember there can be only **one** item using the ID fancybox-auto per page...

 = Can I have a modal window ? =